telerik/reporting-docs/embedding-reports/blazor-reporting.md

 ## Generating Reports in Blazor Web Reporting Applications

 The [Telerik Reporting REST Services]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) provide an Application Programming Interface (API) over HTTP to the Reporting Engine that processes and renders [Telerik Reports]({%slug on-telerik-reporting%}#report-definition).
-The fully functional implementation of the service is available in the assembly/package `Telerik.Reporting.Services.AspNetCore`.
+The fully functional implementation of the service is available in the  `Telerik.Reporting.Services.AspNetCore` assembly/package.
 It may be embedded in any Blazor Server Application and exposed in a custom controller (for example, `ReportsController`) inheriting the basic `ReportsControllerBase` class.
 The `ReportsController` may be used as a source of Report documents by Web Reporting, Desktop Reporting, and other third-party client applications.

 ### Implementation